Flymetothemoon93/GMFPIdentifier/README.md

 - Identify transposable element proteins from protein sequences using HMMER and GyDB profiles.
 - Filter and extract high-confidence TE protein sequences.
 - Validate HMMER results with InterProScan to eliminate false positives.
+- Generate a detailed report summarizing identified transposon-related proteins and the pipeline runtime.

 ## Prerequisites